natalijabujevic0708/WorldOfGames/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs
+-   When testing responsiveness on Chrome DevTools some media queries weren't loading properly.
+There was more testing done on different browsers and the media queries were functioning properly.

 ## Deployment